kkruecke/cplus-documentation/notes/variadic-templates.rst

     tuple<int> t1;        // Types contains one argument: int
     tuple<int, float> t2; // Types contains two arguments: int and float tuple<0> error;       // error: 0 is not a type

+When class template **tuple** is instantiated with a list of type arguments, the partial specialization is matched in all cases where there are one or more arguments.
+In that case, the template parameter **T** holds the first parameter, and the pack expansion **Ts...** contains the rest of the argument list.
+In the case of an empty list, the partial specialization is not matched, so the instantiation matches the primary template **template<class...
+Types> struct tuple**.

 Defining Recursive Data Structures Using Variadic Class Templates
 -----------------------------------------------------------------